smitroma/test.best/wp-content/plugins/kraken-image-optimizer/readme.txt

 https://www.youtube.com/watch?v=Wqtl0_cavx0

 = About the plugin =
-* You can use your Kraken API key and secret on as many sites/blogs as you like.
+* You can use your Kraken.io API key and secret on as many sites/blogs as you like.
 We have no per-site license.
 * All images uploaded throught the media uploader are optimized on-the-fly.
 All generated thumbnails are optimized too.
 * The main image upload can be optionally resized - this is useful for preventing user uploads with unnecessarily large dimensions.
 You can specify the maximum width and/or height in Kraken.io->Settings.
 * When restricting the maximum dimensions of the main image using the resizing feature, the resulting image is **enhanced** using various advanced techniques, to help prevent downsample artifacts and "haloing" and produce a sharper result.